FLOWER: Democratizing Generalist Robot Policies with Efficient Vision-Language-Action Flow Policies

 CALVIN

-FLOWER achieves new state-of-the-art results, reaching an exceptional first-task success rate of 99.3% on CALVIN ABC.
-It significantly improves upon previous best-performing methods, attaining the highest mean sequence lengths on both CALVIN ABC and ABCD benchmarks, demonstrating superior long-horizon generalization and efficiency.
+FLOWER achieves new state-of-the-art results, reaching an exceptional first-task success rate of 99.3% on CALVIN ABC and also achieves SoTA on both other benchmark variants D and ABCD.
+It significantly improves upon previous best-performing methods, while only requiring 4 hours of finetuning on 4 GPUs to achieve these results.

 Train→Test Method 1 2 3 4 5 Avg.
 Len.